 Concentration of market risk - The Cooperative receives a significant portion of its annual operating revenues from Universal Service support.
-For the years ended December 31, 2022 and 2021, revenues from Universal Service support represent approximately 55% and 56%, respectively, of operating revenues.
+For the years ended December 31, 2023 and 2022, revenues from Universal Service support represent approximately 56% and 55%, respectively, of net operating revenues.

 Advertising expenses - The Cooperative expenses advertising costs as incurred.
-Advertising expenses during the years ended December 31, 2022 and 2021 were \$109,389 and \$108,324, respectively.
+Advertising expenses during the years ended December 31, 2023 and 2022 were \$112,328 and \$109,389, respectively.